 But that day, I prayed for all of the world's

-starving children, and for my daughter,
+starving children, and

 her soul still t'kiahlike.